• About

 Grounds & Gardens

-The Trent House Museum's grounds include a small-scale kitchen garden, a replica bee house, and a planting of heirloom apple trees.
-These represent in miniature how produce was grown for Trent's household.
+The Trent House Museum's grounds include a small-scale garden, a replica bee house, and a planting of heirloom apple trees.
+These represent in miniature how produce was grown on the property that Trent purchased in 1714.

-Though considerably smaller than Trent’s own kitchen garden would have been, today’s garden is planted in an 18th century style with raised beds and tamped dirt paths between and within the beds.
-Just as the Trent House is symmetrical, so is the garden.
-It is divided into four equal squares, as was the custom of the day.
+Though considerably smaller than Trent’s own kitchen garden would have been, two of the four beds in today’s garden are planted in an 18th century style with raised beds and tamped dirt paths between and within the beds.

 Picture